cmateu/PyMGC3/README.rst

 *polecounts_file*

 Pole count map file (.cts).
 Assumes the default output format from the mgc3.py program

+*Optional arguments*

 The program has several optional keywords and flags to customize the output plot, for a full list and details run with the -h or --help flag::